core-wg/echo-request-tag/point-to-point.md

 > -- Would it be clearer here to say that this is mitigation against an on-path attacker, not against rogue/compromised clients?

-In the course of the GENERIC-SHORT-ECHO changes, this has been made more precise using the concept of "source of truth" introduced there.
+In the course of the GENERIC-SHORT-ECHO changes, this has been made more precise using the concept of "authority over synchronized property" introduced there.

 > ** Appendix A helpfully tries to lay out recommendations.
 A few comments:
 >